mlavergn/styleguide/README.md

 MODEL <- SERVICE <- COORDINATOR -> VIEW
 ```

+MSCV is simply a localized abstraction of the universal real world application use pattern.
+A more familiar representation would be:

+Disk <- Server <- Device -> User

-This is a "need-to-know" based architecture, model and views do not know about anything other than models and views respectively.
+This is a need-to-know (N2K) based architecture.
+Models and views do not know about anything other than models and views respectively.
 Services only know about models and other services.
-Only coordinators know about all layers.
-This pattern is designed to impede inheritance and limit creep of the object graph.
-The scopes of responsibility are clearly delineated and against-pattern attempts to embed service, model, or view functionality in the coordinator is highly discoverable since it must be access with xModel::x, xService::x, or xView::x prefixing.
+Coordinators know about all layers.
+Views only know about other views while exposing an I/O protocol.
+This pattern is designed to impede the growth of the object graph and disambiguate scopes of responsibility.
+The clear delineations on which objects can talk to which objects make attempts to embed service, model, or view functionality in the coordinator is highly discoverable since it must be access with xModel::x, xService::x, or xView::x prefixing.

-## Other Architecture

-### MVVM

-MVVM and it's related approaches attempt to create a unidirectional flow of logic.
-The concept has merit since it attempts to limit stateful changes, but the implementation explodes the object graph and vastly increases cognitive complexity.
-This violates all of GRUNT with the possible exception of testing, as such we discourage using MVVM.

 ## Terminology